phipsonlab/spaceMarker/README.md

 ## Introduction

-The spaceMarker package currently contains functions to find marker genes based on the spatial coordiantes for 10x Xenium technology.
+The spaceMarker package currently contains functions to find marker genes based on the spatial coordiantes for imaging-based spatial transcriptomics technologies including 10x Xenium, NanoString CosMx and Vizgen MERSCOPE.

 ## Installation